FarronF/limerick-council-meetings/meetings/2020/09/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th June 2020.md

 officials in the respective District Offices.

-The following resolutions were adopted:---
+The following resolutions were adopted:
+---
 11

 Proposed by Councillor Daly;